Getting outdoors: The 3,000 mile, 15-state biking greenway

 - Use a Ritchey Break-Away.
 A Ritchey Break-Away frame can be disassembled to fit in an airline-acceptable suitcase.
 Then you reassemble into a bike in about 40 minutes.
 If you want to skip any section of the ride, you can combine the disassemble/reassemble process with a taxi or Uber.

-- Use a fold-away bike.
-Unlike a folding bike, this is–and rides like–a full-sized MTB or road bike.
+- Use a full-size folding bike.
+Unlike a typical folding bike, this is–and rides like–a full-sized MTB or road bike.
 Unlike a Ritchey Break-Away bike, you break it down by folding it in half in about 30 seconds.
 Intermittent travel with a fold-away bike like a fold-away bike is as easy as folding it in half, calling an Uber/Lyft, and putting it in the trunk or back seat.

 To/from destination travel with a fold-away bike like a CHANGE bike is a bit trickier than with a folding bike or Ritchey Break-Away, as it is more suited to car, bus, or train travel—although some collapsible, larger hard shell cases exist.